Network resilience: Phase transitions in biological networks

-Besides the signals based on critical slowing down, trait variation has been identified as early warning signals for population collapse, especially the change in fitness-related phenotypic traits \cite{clements2018indicators}.
-For instance, declines in the mean body size of stressed populations occur significantly prior to their collapse or extinction \cite{clements2016including}.
-When cyanobacteria population approaches a tipping point, the photosystem II quantum yield (a chlorophyll concentrations association indicator) decreases significantly \cite{veraart2012recovery}.
-Berghof et al. \cite{berghof2019body} show that there is genetic variation in resilience indicators based on body weight deviations in layer chickens.
-Under fishing stress, the maturation schedules in cod populations significantly change before the population collapse \cite{dakos2019ecosystem, engel2004polysaccharide}.
-In addition, recent studies show that combined together trait-based and traditional density-based indicators can not only provided significantly more reliable early warning signals but also generate reliable signals earlier than using abundance data alone \cite{clements2016including, clements2017body, clements2018indicators}.
-For instance, the mean or variance in body size combined with fluctuations in population density could show a greater indication of critical transition in protist populations than each of the two indicators alone \cite{clements2016including}.
+In addition to signals based on critical slowing down, trait variation, especially a change in fitness-related phenotypic traits, has been identified as an early warning signal of population collapse \cite{clements2018indicators}.
+For instance, significant decreases in the mean body size of individuals in stressed populations occur prior to collapse or extinction of the populations \cite{clements2016including}.
+When the cyanobacterial population approaches a tipping point, the photosystem II quantum yield (an indicator of chlorophyll concentration) decreases significantly \cite{veraart2012recovery}.
+Berghof et al. \cite{berghof2019body} showed that there is genetic variation in resilience indicators based on body weight deviations in laying chickens.
+The maturation schedules of cod populations under fishing stress change significantly before the populations collapse \cite{dakos2019ecosystem}.
+In addition, recent studies show that combining trait-based and traditional density-based indicators can not only provide early warning signals that are significantly more reliable but also generate reliable signals earlier than the use of abundance data alone \cite{clements2016including}.
+For instance, mean body size or variation in body size combined with fluctuations in population density could provide a more sensitive predictor of critical transitions in protist populations than either of the two indicators alone \cite{clements2016including}.